Pilou-Pilou/kubity-test/README.md

 By default the port is expose on the port 8080.
 The port can ba change by modified the file application.properties

+For launch the app run this command in the directoty kubity-test

 ```
 mvn spring-boot:run
 ```